 A later life mortgage is a loan secured against your home.03

 A dedicated advice team

 We will never hurry you - you set the pace.
 You will have your own Adviser and Customer Service Agent who will guide you every step of the way.
 They are rewarded for great customer service - not for sales.04

 Dedicated to helping you make the right choice

 Just call us to find out more.
 No question is too small, we're ready to take your call and very happy to help whatever the query.
-There's no obligation and no pushy sales tactics.
+There’s no obligation, no pushy sales tactics and no advice fee.
 We will also check you meet the basic eligibility if you would like us to.
 This will mainly focus on property type and ownership, as well as confirming you are aged 55 or over.
 If you meet the eligibility criteria and would like to progress, we can then arrange a convenient time for our adviser to call you.02

 Introducing your adviser and information gathering

 The next person you will speak to is your personal adviser.
-Your adviser will call you to gain a deeper understanding of your financial circumstances and discuss any particular needs.
+Whilst we aren’t able to get out and meet you in person, you’ll still be able to have a face-to-face appointment, we’ll set up a video call with your adviser to gain a deeper understanding of your financial circumstances and discuss any particular needs.

-The information gathered by the adviser will then be taken away to create a personalised recommendation for you.03
+The information gathered by the adviser will then be taken away to create a personalised recommendation for you.04

-Ahead of your meetings, you will be sent a short biography and photo of your adviser, so that you know exactly who you’re talking to when they introduce themselves.04
+Ahead of your meetings, you will be sent a short biography and photo of your adviser, so that you know exactly who you’re talking to when they introduce themselves.05

 Appoint a solicitor